min261631/lms_assignment/README.md

 ## 🙏 Acknowledgments

-- **La Trobe University**: For providing the educational framework
-- **Next.js Team**: For the excellent React framework
 - **Tailwind CSS**: For the utility-first CSS framework
 - **GitHub Copilot**: For AI-assisted code generation
 - **ChatGPT**: For debugging assistance and best practices guidance

-## 📞 Contact

-For questions or feedback about this project, please contact the development team through the course coordinator.

----

-**Built with ❤️ for La Trobe University CSE3CWA Web Applications Course**